IncQueryLabs/ecoreDocGen/README.md

 * MyEObjectDocumentationProvider.class -> documentation from EMF model/xtext comments
 * MyEObjectHover.class -> hovers for keywords
 * MyProposalProvider.class -> content assist for keywords

+### Xtext extensions

+This tool can be used on Xtext langues too (.xtext files).
+A documentation of the xtext language with links and tooltips is generated before the metamodel documentation.

+In the runtime editor documentations from the metamodel appear in keyword hovers and content assists.
+Javadoc-like comments are parsed as documentation and are shown for reference hovers and content assists.

 ## Additional syntax